rink-turksma/IntunePrepTool/README.md

-Please use Winget to install the latest version: "winget install rink-turksma.IntunePrepTool" (Run as Admin in CMD or Powershell) or update using: "winget upgrade rink-turksma.IntunePrepTool" Or download latest MSI from Releases on Github
+Please use Winget to install the latest version: "winget install rink-turksma.IntunePrepTool" (Run as Admin in CMD or Powershell) or update using: "winget upgrade rink-turksma.IntunePrepTool" Or download latest MSI.
+(Github releases)

 - Used for unattended installation / uninstallation EXE & MSI files.